-(t) SEGMENTED REPORTING
+(s) SEGMENTED REPORTING

 The Company is organized into business units based on mineral properties and has one business segment, being the acquisition, exploration and potential development of precious metal properties.
-At December 31, 2015, the Company had operations in two geographic areas, being Canada, Burkina Faso and up to Q4 2013 the Company also had operations in Niger.
+At December 31, 2016, the Company had operations in two geographic areas, being Canada and Burkina Faso.

-(u) CHANGES IN ACCOUNTING POLICIES
+(t) CHANGES IN ACCOUNTING POLICIES

-Application of new and revised accounting standards by the Company for the year ended December 31, 2015:
+Application of new and revised accounting standards by the Company for the year ended December 31, 2016:

-The Company has applied the amendments to IFRSs included in the Annual Improvements to IFRSs 2010-2012 Cycle and 2011-2013 Cycle which were effective for annual periods beginning on or after July 1, 2014.
-The amendments did not have a material impact on the Company's consolidated financial statements.
-The Company has not early adopted any other amendment, standard or interpretation that has been issued by the IASB but is not yet effective.
+In September 2014, the IASB issued the Annual Improvements 2012-2014 cycle, effective for annual periods beginning on or after January 1, 2016.
+The IASB also issued a number of narrow scope amendments to the certain IFRSs and IASs which were effective for annual periods beginning on or after January 1, 2016.
+These amendments did not have a significant impact on the Company's consolidated financial statements.

+The Company has not early adopted any other amendment, standard or interpretation that has been issued by the International Accounting Standards Board ("IASB") but is not yet effective.

-(v) STANDARDS, AMENDMENTS AND INTERPRETATIONS NOT YET EFFECTIVE
+(u) STANDARDS, AMENDMENTS AND INTERPRETATIONS NOT YET EFFECTIVE